chinhonnang0000/intermod/README.md

 - intm_wisp(Wisp by RintaDev) extension, according to the original mod developer.

 #To do list mods:
-- Exhiber (Players never wins on field 15 on planet exhiber)
+- Exhiber (Players never wins on field 15 on planet exhiber, autolose)
-- Saturation Firepower by RA2 (content errors caught in main menu)
+- Saturation Firepower by RA2 (content errors caught in main menu) - delayed due to gitHub activities.
+Hopefully the original mod get fixed before completing the intm_dioremod debugs and intm_exhiber